 Trigger Finger Treatment

 If symptoms are mild, rest, splinting and avoiding repetitive gripping motions can be used to allow the tendons to relax until the problem resolves.
 Anti-inflammatory medicine may be recommended by one’s doctor to relieve pain and discomfort.
 Stretching exercises can also help improve the finger’s mobility and function.
 However, steroid or cortisone injection into the tendon sheath is considered to be the most effective remedy for trigger finger.

 When conservative methods fail to alleviate the symptoms of trigger finger, outpatient surgery may be recommended as a last resort to resolve the problem.

 An orthopaedic surgeon’s objective during surgery will be to release the tunnel and free the pulley at the base of the finger allowing the tendons to move more smoothly through the tendon sheath.
 During the interactive outpatient procedure, the surgeon will carve a tiny incision at the base of the finger and cut out the affected portion of the sheath tunnel.
 Then the tunnel area is closed up with about two tiny stitches which are covered with a large band-aid for around ten days.

 Recovery After Outpatient Surgery

 The vast majority of patients experience a complete resolution of their symptoms following surgery, with many people able to move their fingers right after the procedure.
+After the incision heals, the tendon will be able to slide more freely through the sheath tunnel thereby restoring normal functioning of the finger.
 Hand therapy or physical therapy may be recommended in some cases to restore optimal use of the fingers.